Oryon/vpp-dev/src/plugins/srlb/srlb_plugin_doc.md

 When a new connection request is received, the connection is accepted if the VIP address is found in the LRU and if the total cost of all elements that are *before* in the LRU list (i.e. for which a request have been received after the last time a request for the given VIP address was received), plus the cost of the considered VIP address, is smaller than the configured threshold.

-A given LRU policy instance may be created or deleted using the following command:
+A given LRU policy instance may be created, modified, or deleted using the following command:

 ```
 srlb sa lru-policy [size <ip6-address-mask> <exp> <add>] [threshold <threshold>] [entries <n>]
+srlb sa lru-policy threshold <threshold> index <n>
 srlb sa lru-policy index <n> del
 ```